Readings in World Literature II

 Course Description

-The theme for the Winter Quarter of Readings in World Literature is "Autobiography/ Writing the Self."
+The theme for this course in the Readings in World Literature sequence is "Autobiography/Writing the Self."
 This course examines the nature of autobiographical writing from a wide range of cultural and historical contexts, including texts such as Augustine's Confessions, Sei Shonagon's The Pillow Book, Vladimir Nabokov's Speak Memory, Wole Soyinka's Aké and Alison Bechdel's graphic memoir Fun Home.

-While last quarter focused on the genre of the epic-texts that imagine and even create a people's sense of a shared past and a shared culture-this quarter will focus on how individuals imagine their own, particular lives.
+While the previous course in the sequence focused on the genre of the epic-texts that imagine and even create a people's sense of a shared past and a shared culture, this course will focus on how individuals imagine their own, particular lives.

 We will explore, among other issues, how the self is constructed through reading and writing, the relationship between memory and identity, the claims of authenticity or truth, the oscillation between interior and exterior life, and the peculiarities of individual voice.